sassafras13/sassafras13.github.io/bookshelf.md

 ## 2022

+* **A Black Women's History of the United States** by Daina Ramey Berry and Kali Nicole Gross

 * **Entangled Life: How Fungi Make Our Worlds, Change Our Minds and Shape Our Futures** by Merlin Sheldrake

 * **The Haunting of Tram Car 015** by P. Djeli Clark